bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 <img src="03-logistic-regression_files/figure-html/unnamed-chunk-38-1.png" width="672" />

-Note that the results are, similar.
-Dissapointingly so.
-We have gone to the effort to utilise a far more powerful method and the empircal results are no better, and in some cases are actually worse.
+Note that the results are similar.
+Dissapointingly similar.
+We have gone to the effort to utilise a far more powerful method yet the empircal results are no better.

-GP and other nonlinear approaches become necesary if, for example, the data is nonlinear.
-To illustrate this we will construct an artifical dataset in which low expression levels of a gene indicate no infection, with moderate levels indicating infection; very high levels of the gene, however, do not indicate infected status, but only arise artifically, due to e.g., inducible overexpression.
+The power of GPs and other nonlinear approaches will not be clear unless the data is nonlinear.
+To illustrate this we will construct an artifical dataset in which low expression levels of a gene indicates no infection, with moderate levels indicating infection; very high levels of the gene, however, do not indicate infected status, but only arise artifically, due to e.g., inducible overexpression.
 For this dataset very high levels are thus labelled as uninfected.
 Below we construct this *in silico* dataset based loosley on the expression levels of AT3G44720.

 ```r